mubaris/website/_posts/2017-11-11-dataviz-mastery-part2.md

 ### Word Cloud 4 - Cannon of Sherlock Holmes

-In this example, we will create a word cloud from the "Cannon of Sherlock Holmes".
+In this example, we will create a word cloud from the "Canon of Sherlock Holmes".

 ```python